-The candidate must select a thesis sponsor who is a full-time member of the Hunter Anthropology faculty.
-The faculty sponsor must approve the thesis proposal by signing the cover page.
+The candidate must select a thesis advisor who is a full-time member of the Hunter Anthropology faculty.
+The faculty advisor must approve the thesis proposal by signing the cover page.
 The candidate should then give a copy of the approved proposal to the Graduate Advisor.
 The second reader of the thesis should be selected in consultation with the faculty sponsor.
 She or he may be a Hunter faculty member or somebody else with relevant expertise who agrees to serve as a reader.

 Submission of First Draft

 The candidate should normally allow at least six weeks for the thesis advisor and second reader to comment on the first draft.
 The first draft submission date is determined by the thesis advisor in consultation with the candidate and the second reader.

 Submission of Final Draft

 The candidate must submit the final draft to the thesis advisor at least three weeks before the departmental deadline for deposit of the approved thesis in the Office of the Dean of Arts and Sciences.
 Only after the thesis advisor and the second reader sign off the final draft, the candidate can deposit the approved thesis by uploading it online.

 Online Deposit of Approved Thesis

 The candidate is required to deposit the thesis online.
 Detailed instructions can be found here: http://www.hunter.cuny.edu/artsci/repository/files/graduate-documents/step-by-step-guide-for-graduate-students_2016.pdf

 The candidate is required to pay a thesis binding fee at the Bursar's Office.
 The receipt must accompany the copies of the thesis deposited at the Office of the Dean of Arts and Sciences.